Vergennes Schoolhouse: School in the 19th century

 The early school room was about 20 feet square with a huge fireplace in the front.
 Later heat was supplied by an iron wood stove.
 Two privies were out back, one for the boys and one for the girls.
 Drinking water was ladled out of a wooden pail.
 The buildings were dark and often dirty, with no insulation to keep out the winter cold.
 There were no playgrounds and often no shade.
-There were few text books.
+There were few textbooks.
 Children used slates and a Bible as school supplies.

 Seats were often arranged with the smallest in the front and the tallest in the back so the teacher could see each head.

 Schools were only open a few months a year and consisted of winter and summer sessions (usually December–March and then mid-May to August).
 The older boys were usually working in the fields during the summer, so they only attended in the winter.

 Men predominated as teachers until the early 19th century, but by the mid-19th century most teachers were women.
 Women could be teachers only if they were unmarried; as soon as they married, another teacher was hired.
 Women were paid half the salaries as men.

-Students ranged in age from 4 or 5 to 21 and sometimes toddlers went to school with older siblings who were caregivers.
-In 1870 in Vermont the average cost to educate one student was $13.60 per year.
+Students ranged in age from 4 or 5 to 21, and sometimes toddlers went to school with older siblings who were caregivers.
+In 1870 in Vermont, the average cost to educate one student was $13.60 per year.

 Grading did not exist.
 Curriculum consisted of the fundamentals of reading, spelling, writing, and calculating.
 Students recited the alphabet, the definitions of spelling words, the rules of grammar, arithmetic facts, and long prose passages.
 Few students went beyond the fundamentals taught in the one-room schoolhouse.
 Teachers were themselves often 14 or 15 years old with no advanced training.

 Correct conduct was considered the most important part of a student’s education.
-Boys entered the school room, took off their hats, and bowed to the teacher and others.
-On leaving school they would bow again.
-Girls would enter, bow or curtsey, and repeat on leaving.
+Boys entered the schoolroom, took off their hats, and bowed to the teacher and others.
+On leaving school, they would bow again.
+Girls would enter, bow or curtsy, and repeat on leaving.